-- Operational Sustainability Applicants should clearly describe the operational sustainability of the activity for which Commission financing is being requested - Outcomes and Return on Investment (ROI) Applicants must describe and be prepared to measure the anticipated ROI (e.g. private sector capital investment, employment and wage outcomes, public revenue benefits) in relation to proposed Commission investments. - Use of Funds by For-Profit Entities Applications that will benefit a private entity must have a public purpose and be made by one of the eligible applicants identified in the previous section.

-Required Matching Funds - All Commission grants require matching funds.
+- Procedural Applications must be submitted in accordance with guidelines and deadlines established by the Commission.
+Proposals will be reviewed by designated program staff, presented to the Committee responsible for funding recommendations for that program, and to the full Commission for a final funding decision. - The commission may, at its discretion, request an out-of-cycle application and may take action on that application.
+Unsolicited applications, or applications received without opportunity for meaningful staff review, will not be heard by the Commission. - Operational Sustainability Applicants should clearly describe the operational sustainability of the activity for which Commission financing is being requested. - Outcomes and Return on Investment (ROI) Applicants must describe and be prepared to measure the anticipated ROI (e.g. private sector capital investment, employment and wage outcomes, public revenue benefits) in relation to proposed Commission investments. - Use of Funds by For-Profit Entities Applications that will benefit a private entity must have a public purpose and be made by one of the eligible applicants identified in the previous section. - Required Matching Funds All Commission grants require matching funds.
 Language adopted in Code of Virginia in 2015 now requires dollar-for-dollar matching funds for all grants (i.e. at least 50% of the Total Project Costs to be provided from non-TRRC funds), unless otherwise approved by a two-thirds majority of Commissioners.
-No more than 25% of the required matching funds can be provided from in-kind project contributions.
+8 No more than 25% of the required matching funds can be provided from in-kind project contributions.